CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/030-resources.md

 ---
 **!
 NOTE !**

-When deleting a managed application it can take Azure a little time to de-register the installation from its billing and other back-end processes.
+Deleting a managed application can take Azure a little time to de-register the installation from its billing and other back-end processes.
-If you need to run an installation a second time, in quick succession, it is recommended to change the name of the installation slightly so there is not a clash.
+If you need to run an installation a second time, in quick succession, it is recommended to change the name of the installation slightly, so there is not a clash.

 ---